agloks/LOST/README.md

 "LOST" is a game build in HTML canvas, CSS and Javascript.

 Installation
-Clone or download this project, open the index.html file in your browser and have Fun.
+Clone or download this project, open the index.html file in your browser or acess this link https://agloks.github.io/LOST/

 Rules to play this game: